chenxingqiang/visualization_by_echo_state_network/README.md

 ### Disturbed sine function value dataset
 The following figures are the results for disturbed sine function value datasets.
-In both cases, the plots do not have exact clusters such as the sine function value dataset.
+In both cases, the plots do not have clear clusters such as the sine function value dataset.

 * Case 1: The dimension of readout weight vector is 1